skhano/ios-decal-proj4/README.md

 ## Authors
 * Eva Zhang
 * Sam Khano

 ## Purpose

-Raw Text: It will be easy for housemates to distribute tasks amongst one another and keep track of the cost of household items.
+It will be easy for housemates to distribute tasks amongst one another and keep track of the cost of household items.

 ## Features
 * We will have a point system that keeps track of each person's completed tasks(total score), and will use that to determine your next task("harder" tasks will be given to people with lower scores)